Brandpoint - Free Online Content

 Tire tips for those in the fast lane

 (BPT) - The weather’s finally warming up, the roads are dry and your sports car is beckoning you to hit the road for a fun trip.
 The question is: Are your tires up to the task?

 “Tires influence braking, steering, comfort, handling and even fuel efficiency,” says Bob Abram, consumer tires product planning manager for

-Yokohama Tire Corporation, manufacturer of a variety of tires for passenger cars, SUVs, buses, trucks and yes, race cars, too.
+Yokohama Tire Corporation.
 “Whether you drive a sports car, minivan or high-end luxury vehicle, it’s important you have the right tires because choosing the wrong ones can result in a disappointment with the handling, ride and treadwear.”